top of page

 B: Excellent work my friend - just like Titian and t’other fellow - I shall enjoy contemplating these Venetian beauties while mio sole amante in eterno ++++ is out fishing with Papa

-Painter: You are extremely extravagant - and are causing a great sensation Milord - you will attract the attention of His Excellency!
+Painter: You are extremely extravagant - and are causing a great sensation Milord - you will attract the attention of His Excellency the chief of police!

 B(sighs): I know it! and be damned to it! (attends to his pet crow) - It is all very tiresome to a quiet man who does his best to please all the world, and longs for fellowship and good will - (hands the Painter a shiny coin) - again, I thank you - send the bill to the Count G.